FCO/git-issue/README.md

 - Git installed and configured (`user.name` and `user.email`).
 - `$EDITOR` (or `$VISUAL`) set; if not, scripts fall back to `vi`.
+- Optional: `fzf` for interactive selection and preview, `bat` for nicer message previews (if installed, scripts will use them automatically).

 ## Installation